millecker/applications/util/caliper/README.txt

 ./CaliperResults.R \
   results/hama/hybrid/piestimator/at.illecker.hama.hybrid.examples.piestimator.PiEstimatorHybridBenchmark.*.json \
   9 "(n*1024*14)" "(sec)" true false "" 0 "" true 10 0 \
-  "1 Task on CPU,2 Tasks on CPU,3 Tasks on CPU,4 Tasks on CPU,5 Tasks on CPU,6 Tasks on CPU,7 Tasks on CPU,8 Tasks on CPU,8 Tasks on CPU and|1 Task on GPU" 4 6
+  "1 Task on CPU,2 Tasks on CPU,3 Tasks on CPU,4 Tasks on CPU,5 Tasks on CPU,6 Tasks on CPU,7 Tasks on CPU,8 Tasks on CPU,8 Tasks on CPU|1 Task on GPU" 4 6

 #######################
 # KMeansHybridBenchmark